Kleinmarb/snapapi/README.md

 - SnapAPIs protocol implementations are mostly lightweight which allows for extreme speeds
 - SnapAPI doesn't allow for compression since for crud apis, compression would lead to worse performance
 - Please only use the HTTP clients provided by SnapAPI for the HTTP servers from SnapAPI:
-  > since they are designed to work specifically with SnapAPIs HTTP servers
+  > Since they are designed to work specifically with SnapAPIs HTTP servers

-  > since they will give you an insane speed-up for SnapAPIs HTTP servers
+  > Since they will give you an insane speed-up for SnapAPIs HTTP servers

-  > but you can use any http client for a SnapAPI HTTP server
+  > But you can use any http client for a SnapAPI HTTP server

 ## Custom protocol
 - Snapapi implements a custom application layer protocol built on top of tcp